FlooringMarketingThatBooksHigh-TicketInstalls

 Tracking signed contracts back to the ad

 30-90 day decision cycles need signed-contract tracking.
-Signed contracts flow back to the ad that started them so Google's algorithm credits the campaigns that actually win.
+Signed contracts flow back to the ad that started them so Google's algorithm credits the campaigns that actually win — not the ones that just generate cheap form fills that never measure.

 Design-build referral channel

-GCs, interior designers, and remodelers route flooring work.
-Branded search defense and outreach.
+GCs, interior designers, and remodelers route flooring work on remodel projects.
+Branded search defense and outreach for those partner relationships, plus a portfolio that holds up under a designer's eye.

 Houzz, Pinterest, and Instagram for premium customers